Three Little Chickpeas

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Cherry mango smoothie in a glass with a straw.
+A cherry mango smoothie in a glass with a straw and two cherries.

 Cherry Mango Smoothie